 One of the things we like to do at the SST is to promote artists and inspire our students.
-Today we hear from Australian based Textiles Artist Michelle Mischkulnig who is a self professed lover of colour.
-We take a look through her work and talk to Michelle about where she draws her inspiration and the advice she has for finding your inner creative voice.
+Australian based Textiles Artist Michelle Mischkulnig was the first artist we interviewed a few years ago.
+We recently caught up with Michelle again and she was kind enough to share some of her latest, stunning work.
+We had the honour of talking to her about where she draws her inspiration and the advice she has for finding your inner creative voice.

 As a teacher Michelle’s goal is to inspire her students.
 Like her she encourages them to explore colour and texture as well as new materials and techniques to create something that is uniquely theirs.